rafrombrc/therapish/content/post/inquiry_into_self.md

 Most people will use the word "myself" or refer to an "I" or a "me" without thinking too much about it.
-We think of our "selves" as having certain traits, which together make up a sense of what we call identity.
+We think of our "selves" as having certain traits, which collectively make up a sense of what we call identity.
 "I'm outgoing."
 "I'm anxious."
 "I'm ambitious."
 "I'm thoughtful and deliberate."
 It sometimes can seem as though we have an unending supply of stories about ourselves.
 But what is this "self" that we're speaking of, anyway?

 This question has caused various mystics and philosophers to chase themselves around conceptual trees throughout all of human history.
 Attempting to reckon